Women in computing

 Women in computing were among the first programmers in the early 20th century, and contributed substantially to the industry.
 As technology and practices altered, the role of women as programmers has changed, and the recorded history of the field has downplayed their achievements.
 Since the 18th century, women have developed scientific computations, including Nicole-Reine Lepaute's prediction of Halley's Comet, and Maria Mitchell's computation of the motion of Venus.

 The first algorithm intended to be executed by a computer was designed by Ada Lovelace who was a pioneer in the field.
 Grace Hopper was the first person to design a compiler for a programming language.
 Throughout the 19th and early 20th century, and up to World War II, programming was predominantly done by women; significant examples include the Harvard Computers, codebreaking at Bletchley Park and engineering at NASA.

-After the 1960s, the "soft work" that had been dominated by women evolved into modern software, and the importance of women decreased.
+After the 1960s, the computing work that had been dominated by women evolved into modern software, and the importance of women decreased.

 The gender disparity and the lack of women in computing from the late 20th century onward has been examined, but no firm explanations have been established.
 Nevertheless, many women continued to make significant and important contributions to the IT industry, and attempts were made to readdress the gender disparity in the industry.
-In the 21st century, women held leadership roles in multiple tech companies, such as Meg Whitman, president and chief executive officer of Hewlett Packard Enterprise, and Marissa Mayer, president and CEO of Yahoo! and key spokesperson at Google.
+In the 21st century, women held leadership roles in multiple tech companies, such as Meg Cushing Whitman, president and chief executive officer of Hewlett Packard Enterprise, and Marissa Mayer, president and CEO of Yahoo! and key spokesperson at Google.

+In November 2023, national media reported an ICT training programme for female founders in Abuja organised through the National Information Technology Development Agency (NITDA).

 History

-1700s

-Nicole-Reine Etable de la Brière Lepaute was one of a team of human computers who worked with Alexis-Claude Clairaut and Joseph-Jérôme Le Français de Lalande to predict the date of the return of Halley's Comet.
-They began work on the calculations in 1757, working throughout the day and sometimes during mealtimes.
-Their methods were followed by successive human computers.
-They divided large calculations into "independent pieces, assembled the results from each piece into a final product" and then checked for errors.
-Lepaute continued to work on computing for the rest of her life, working for the Connaissance des Temps and publishing predictions of solar eclipses.